mdliss/messageai/memory-bank/activeContext.md

    - fixed MessageBubble to show single check (✓) for sent but unread messages
    - fixed MessageBubble to show blue double check (✓✓) for read messages
    - removed duplicate logic that was showing double check for all sent messages
+   - **CRITICAL:** fixed createConversation to set lastSeenAt to epoch (1970-01-01) instead of current time
+   - **MIGRATION:** ran script to reset existing conversation members to epoch timestamps
+   - messages now only show as read after users actually open the chat
+   - tested and verified working with real data - single check changes to double check in real-time
    - added comprehensive logging to track read status computation

 2. **Typing Indicator Layout Fixed:**